[free]workshop

 • The science behind what compounds transfer to the oil during the infusing process.

-• Methods and tips for infusing your own violet leaf oil.
+• Methods and tips for infusing your own calendula leaf oil.

 Your Teacher & Guide Susan M Parker